 Something that can only improve the nation’s digital security, says James Hadley, CEO and founder of cyber security company Immersive Labs.
 It’s the power behind the new Veteran Digital Cyber Academy (VDCA), focused on creating the next generation of cyber security professionals through interactive learning.

-For many Veterans, making the transition from military to civilian life can be extremely difficult.
+For many veterans, making the transition from military to civilian life can be extremely difficult.
 Some feel out of place and struggle to integrate with society, while others believe they are inadequate and lack the skills or qualifications to find employment.
 Yet, what most don’t realise is that their wealth of experience, skillset and behaviours are some of the most desirable traits for employers and recruiters.
-One industry actively seeking military Veterans is technology and, more specifically, cyber security.
+One industry actively seeking military veterans is technology and, more specifically, cyber security.

 It almost goes without saying that those who have served in the military possess desired qualities that are hard to come by in everyday life.
 Their leadership skills are unmatched, their handling of crisis-management scenarios is highly sought after and their problem-solving skills are leagues above the rest.
 And it is worth remembering they have had to combine all of these in some of the world’s toughest conditions.

-Before, it was difficult for military Veterans to navigate a route and seek out an opportunity within the cyber security industry.
+Before, it was difficult for military veterans to navigate a route and seek out an opportunity within the cyber security industry.
 Veterans would often have to overcome many hurdles, with recruiters tailoring their job adverts for that ideal candidate who has the technical and commercial knowledge.
 Core interpersonal skills such as integrity, trust and loyalty – skills that are symbolic and are characteristic of Service men and woman – were often overlooked.
 Equally, courses and training centres were not readily available for those seeking to build up the necessary hands-on technical knowledge that employers desired.

 Addressing this, and aiming to bridge the gap between cyber and military, has led to the formation of TechVets and a new, specific Veteran Digital Cyber Academy (VDCA), which is powered by Immersive Labs, a cyber security company focused on creating the next generation of cyber security professionals through interactive learning.
-The VDCA will help create the necessary connections and dialogue to empower those seeking employment within the tech and cyber industry.
+The VDCA aims to help create the necessary connections and dialogue to empower those seeking employment within the tech and cyber industry.

-Designed to enforce practical learning and skill development via gamification, the online virtual environment allows Veterans to complete technical challenges and gain hands-on experience with real-life scenarios.
+Designed to enforce practical learning and skills development via gamification, the online virtual environment allows veterans to complete technical challenges and gain hands-on experience with real-life scenarios.
 The free labs are available 24/7 and are designed so that novices can fine-tune core cyber skills like resilience, resourcefulness and perseverance, before developing into cyber security experts at a pace they’re comfortable with.
 To add an element of competition, users compete on a global leader board, climbing the table by gaining points and task-completion badges.
 The benefit of this is that potential employers can see and track the progress of individuals.
 With unlimited job offerings available through the VDCA – and by working in tandem with government institutions, military charities and cyber security companies – the skills gap can really begin to be closed.

-The transferable skills of the Veteran community are a national resource and have a vital role to play in supporting the security and prosperity of the nation
+The transferable skills of the veteran community are a national resource, and have a vital role to play in supporting the security and prosperity of the nation